The real cost of air pollution

 Renewable energy applications like wind farms and solar panels have already experienced immense growth and investment over the past decade.

+Fortunately, investment in renewable energy is helping gradually replace deadly and expensive fossil fuels with cheaper, sustainable sources of wind, solar, and other renewables.
 This means that we are moving in the right direction, but still have a long way to go.